Siege of Paris (885–886): Aftermath

-The Parisians and Odo refused to let the Vikings down the Seine and the invaders had to drag their boats overland to the Marne to leave the country.
+The Parisians and Odo refused to let the Vikings down the Seine, and the invaders had to drag their boats overland to the Marne to leave the country.
 When Charles died in 888, the French elected Odo as their king.
-Odo's brother and son of Robert the Strong, Robert I of France, was later elected king as well, in opposition to the Carolingian Charles the Simple.
+Odo's brother Robert I of France was later elected king as well, in opposition to the Carolingian Charles the Simple.
 Throughout the 9th century, the Robertians, descendants of Robert the Strong, held the crown and remained leading figures in West Francia.
 However, their rulership was highly fragmented as their authority was challenged by minor countships and castellanies.
 The princelings of West Francia elected Robert I's grandson, Hugh Capet, king in 987.

-The Viking invasion as well as further persistent raidings of the city destroyed much of the urban infrastructure on the Left Bank, which eventually converted to agricultural use, while the Right Bank were mostly sparred from pillaging, with subsequent development favoring the Right Bank.
+The Viking invasion as well as further persistent raidings of the city destroyed much of the urban infrastructure on the Left Bank, which eventually converted to agricultural use, while the Right Bank were mostly spared from pillaging, with subsequent development favoring the Right Bank.

+Representation in popular media

+Following the popularization of the Viking sagas many different medias such as TV shows, and video games gave new artistic depictions of the Viking raids as well as the lifestyle and world that the Vikings lived in over 1,200 years ago.
+The TV show Vikings includes the siege in the third season in the 8th-10th episodes.
+In video games the most recent adaptation of the Siege of Paris can be found in the game Assassin's Creed Valhalla where in it one of the expansions called "The Siege of Paris" players can take part in the famous siege as a Viking and relive dramatizations of some of the most important moments throughout the siege and also get to experience life in medieval France during that time.